 6 More Leadership Guidelines for Turbulent Times

-Optimize Costs, with Retention in Mind
+Optimize Costs with Retention in Mind

 The most common mistake leaders make during any kind of turbulence is implementing cost optimization, which often includes layoffs, without considering the retention of staff.
 Cost optimization should be discussed and implemented concurrently with a retention plan.
 If you must optimize costs, then simultaneously work to retain your best people.
 Your organization will emerge stronger.
-During and after turbulent times, retention should be one of the highest priorities.
+During and after a turbulent time, retention should be one of the highest priorities.
 You should make cost optimization decisions, keeping in mind their impact on retention.
 This information allows you to assess risk and make more informed decisions.

->> Learn more at the webinar: Leading Through Learning in Turbulent Times like Covid
+Leading Through Learning in Turbulent Times like Covid (Part 2 of 2): Renew Your Employee Value Proposition

 Be a Brand Ambassador